 he is setting himself up for extensive criticism to which he will

 want to write lengthy, tedious and ‘clear as mud' rebuttals.
 Can we

 My explanation (Investigator 67) of why "God" permits events humans interpret as "haphazard natural evil" – and using earthquakes as an example – had three components.

 2. I showed that if humans cooperated more with each other – as taught in the Bible – and if earthquakes were predictable then no one need be hurt and the cost of damage would average less than expenditure on shoes.3.
 According to the Bible God originally wanted fellowship with humanity.
 Such fellowship would have included information about "natural evils" enabling humans to be prepared.
 However, this benefit was among the benefits forfeited when humanity chose to go it alone without God.

 To point "1" Newbrook says: "these [advantages] could have been produced by an omnipotent God in non-destructive ways."

-It's clever to imagine a
+It's clever to

 with different laws such that earthquakes can't occur but the benefits

 of earthquakes still do occur.
 But would such an alternative universe

 its alternative physics be compatible with the existence of life and